Maximum Welfare Allocations under Quantile Valuations: Balanced Allocations

 \subsection{Utilitarian Social Welfare}

-We first show, when allocations are balanced, that maximizing \USW{} is NP-hard to approximate better than a factor of $O(\frac{m/n}{\log (m/n)})$.
-We then proceed to give a polynomial-time algorithm that matches hardness of approximation bound asymptotically.
+We first show, when allocations are balanced, that maximizing \USW{} is NP-hard to approximate to better than a factor of $O(\lceil\frac{m}{n}\rceil)$.
+We then proceed to give a polynomial-time algorithm that matches hardness of approximation bound.

-\subsubsection{Hardness of Approximation}
+\subsubsection{Hardness of Approximation.}

-In order to show hardness of approximation, we give a reduction from the $k$-\textup{\textsc{DimensionalMatching}}(kDM) problem.
-The kDM problem requires finding a maximum collection of disjoint edges in a k-partite hypergraph where each hyperedge has size $k$.
-The aim is to find a matching of maximum size. \citet{HSS03} showed that this problem is NP-hard to approximate to a factor better than $O(\frac{k}{\log k})$.
+We now give an approximation preserving reduction from the $k$-\textup{\textsc{DimensionalMatching}}(kDM) problem.
+In the kDM problem, we are given a k-partite hypergraph $G=(X,H)$ where $X$ is the vertex set and the set of hyperedges $H\subseteq X^k$, that is, each hyperedge has size $k$ graph is the hyperedge set of $G$.
+The kDM problem requires finding a maximum collection of disjoint edges in $G$.
+Specifically, the decision version of the problem involves a hypergraph $G$ and a target $\ell$ and the given instance is a yes instance if and only if there is collection of vertex disjoint hyperedges (kDM) of size $\ell$ in $G$. \citet{LST2025asymptotically} showed that for any $\epsilon>0$, this problem is hard to approximate to a factor better than $\frac{k}{12+\epsilon}$ for a large $k$ unless \textsc{NP}$\subseteq$\textsc{BPP}.